-A Day to Remember with Luke as your wedding photographer!
+A Day to Remember with me as your wedding photographer!

 To all those couples in crazy stupid love on the verge of making one of their greatest commitments of their lives.

 As a wedding photographer, I capture all the affection and pure emotion of your celebration with images you can treasure for all your days together.
 When you look at your photographs you are transported back to those moments where you feel totally loved, cared for and very beautiful both inside and out.
 Over the past 10 years, I’ve shot over 450 hundred weddings and have learned a thing or two which I’d like to share with you.
 My advice is freely given and valuable for couples planning a wedding and for those who’ve booked with me.
 After you have read this advice page, make sure you head over to my Frequently Ask Questions page as well for more information.